 #H4 in My Macabre McMorbidly Family Portrait Series

 A universally feared opera singer and distant great Aunt in the family, she could shatter your eardrums from a mile away.
-She turned every word emanating from her cavernous mouth into a malicious melody.
-All while wearing her horrifically handmade Valkyrie costume.
+She turned every word emanating from her cavernous mouth into a malicious melody all while wearing her horrific handmade Valkyrie costume.
 When this fat lady sang... the show was certainly over for you.
-It was said that souls of those lost to her venomous voice joined the chorus of tortured notes around the edge of her costume shield and served as her back up singing ensemble.
+It was said that souls of those lost to her venomous voice joined the chorus of tortured musical notes serving as her back up singing ensemble around the edge of her costume shield.

 The McMorbidly Family Portraits were discovered in a battered and moldy sealed trunk, which had somehow wound up below the root system of a huge black tree on the grounds of McMorbidly Manor (Now in Ruins).
 With each photo was a mysterious description written in jittery script by persons unknown.
 The portraits and paper were dated back to the mid to late 1800's.
 Who was the artist/photographer?
 How had history forgotten such an infamous and lengthy family legacy?
 We may never know but pay close attention as each family member and their stories from all their past generations are revealed!